Responsible Mineral Sourcing

 Epson conducts surveys using the reporting templates (CMRT and EMRT) provided by the Responsible Minerals Initiative (RMI).
 The surveys are conducted in accordance with the Epson Group Responsible Minerals Survey Standard, which is compliant with OECD Due Diligence Guidance.
 The CMRT and EMRT allow users to select one of three declaration scopes: (1) Company-wide, (2) Products, or (3) User-Defined.
 However, Epson asks that suppliers select Product and answer with respect to specific products that are delivered to Epson so that we can surely verify the smelters/refiners of the minerals included in parts and materials used in Epson products.
 We believe that conducting the survey in this way will enable us to identify where we should mitigate risk and will result in effective due diligence.

-Epson uses the certification status of the Responsible Minerals Assurance Process (RMAP), an RMI program that verifies the absence of risks in smelters and refiners, along with risk information obtained from customers and data on companies subject to transaction restrictions in various countries, to assess risks.
+Epson uses the certification status of the Responsible Minerals Assurance Process (RMAP), an RMI program that verifies the absence of risks in smelters and refiners, along with risk information obtained from customers and data on companies subject to trade regulations in various countries, to assess risks.

 (2) Survey Results

-In 2024, Epson covered both 3TG and cobalt in its survey across all its business operations.
-We asked 1,041 suppliers to complete the 3TG survey and received 2,728 reporting forms from 1,037 of them (99.6%).
-We asked 939 suppliers to complete the cobalt survey and received 2,291 reporting forms from 930 of them (99.1%).
+In 2025, Epson covered both 3TG (tantalum, tin, tungsten, and gold) and cobalt in its survey across all its business operations.
+We asked 1,045 suppliers to complete the 3TG survey and received 2,976 reporting forms from 1,035 of them (99%).
+We asked 947 suppliers to complete the cobalt survey and received 2,452 reporting forms from 931 of them (98%).
 We analyzed suppliers’ answers and provided them with individual feedback based on the results within about a month or two.
 Suppliers with identified risks were asked to submit a corrective action plan and mitigate those risks.

 Examples of identified risks